Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Introduction

-Perhaps the simplest and most popular outer approximation technique is based on a linear programming (LP) relaxation of the ReLU activation function \citep{wong2018provable}.
+Perhaps the simplest and most popular outer approximation technique is based on a linear programming (LP) relaxation of the $\relu$ activation function \citep{ehlers2017formal,wong2018provable}.
 However, this method has been shown to yield relatively loose outer approximations, making it possible for the approximating set to contain unsafe outputs, even if the true output set is entirely safe.
 If this occurs, the convex relaxation fails to issue a certificate of robustness, despite the fact the network is indeed robust.
 A semidefinite programming (SDP) relaxation was proposed in \citet{raghunathan2018semidefinite} and shown to yield tighter outer approximations when compared to the LP method.
 Other methods, such as the quadratically-constrained semidefinite program \citep{fazlyab2020safety}, use sophisticated relaxations to tighten the approximation, but these SDP-based methods inevitably gain accuracy at the expense of enlarging the computational cost, and are still susceptible to relaxation error.
+The work \citet{tjandraatmadja2020convex} introduces a joint $\relu$ LP relaxation that is tighter than the per-neuron approach, but may require an exponential number of linear inequalities and is weaker overall in comparison to the per-neuron relaxation when embedded into a branch-and-bound scheme \citep{wang2021beta}.
+We follow the certification literature's emphasis on $\relu$ networks and focus our attention in this paper on such models, which, aside from their certifiable structure, are extremely popular for their non-vanishing gradient property and their quick training times \citep{xiang2018reachability}.
+We remark that branch-and-bound methods that are derived for $\relu$ models may still be applied to models with non-$\relu$ activations, either by restricting the branching scheme to neurons with $\relu$ activations, or by naively applying the branching scheme to the non-$\relu$ neurons as if they had $\relu$ activations.